Inte Gloerich

 Critical media & technology researcher and cultural organizer.

-Researcher at the Institute of Network Cultures at the Amsterdam University of Applied Sciences.
+>PhD student working on socio-technical imaginaries in blockchain culture at Utrecht University and the Institute of Network Cultures at the Amsterdam University of Applied Sciences.

 Need a bio?
 Grab it here.